top of page

 Use business cards if you have them or even a simple sheet laminated and chopped up.

-Scout Hall - Kitchen where you can make beverages, a fridge, no microwave however.
+Batheaston Youth Club - Kitchen where you can make beverages, a fridge, microwave

-Church – refreshments will be available to purchase
+St John’s Church – food & refreshments will be available to purchase at their cafe.

 Consider using a card reader such as IZettle, Square or SumUp.
 These providers also now use apps installed on your phone for directly taking payments if you don't have a reader.